How to Fix “Error: 0x80244018” When Updating Windows?

 Exit

-1. Now press the Enter key and restart your computer.
+1. After entering the commands, press the Enter key and then restart your computer.

 Update the Windows Automatically